-- 1. Leifer, Gloria (2019), Study Guide for Introduction to Maternity and Pediatric Nursing, 9th Edition, Elsevier, St. Louis, Missouri. - 2.
-Van Leeuwen, A. M. & Bladh, M. L., (2019).
+- 1. Leifer, Gloria (2019), Study Guide for Introduction to Maternity and Pediatric Nursing, 9th Edition, Elsevier, St. Louis, Missouri. - Van Leeuwen, A. M. & Bladh, M. L., (2019).
 Davis's Comprehensive Handbook of Laboratory and Diagnostic Tests with Nursing Implications, 8th Edition, F. A. Davis, Philadelphia, PA. - 3.
 Venes, D. (Ed.)
 (2017).
 Taber's Cyclopedic Medical Dictionary, 23rd Edition, F.A.
 Davis, Philadelphia, PA. - These two textbooks must be purchased.
 They cannot be rented.
-Students will be required to write in them.
+Students will be required to write in these books, and possibly tear out pages to submit to instructor. - VN Skills Kit can only be purchased through he Texarkana College bookstore.
+No other kits are accepted.